hakula139/REALMS/README.md

 You'll be required to input the necessary information of the book, and the `title` field should not be blank, or an error will be returned.
 To skip an optional field in `realms`, simply press Enter.

 On the server-side, the following message will be written to log using [zap](https://pkg.go.dev/mod/go.uber.org/zap).
-The default path to the log file is `./logs/realmsd.log`.
+The default path to the log file is `./logs/realmsd.log`, which can be modified in the config file `./configs/log_config.json`.

 ```json {.line-numbers}
 {"level":"info","time":"2020-05-04T01:19:11.206+0800","msg":"Added book 20"}